Farrel Furtado: Politics

-On November 2017, Furtado along with Victor Gonsalves joined Goa Forward Party.
+In November 2017, Furtado along with Victor Gonsalves joined Goa Forward Party.
 In 2021, she joined All India Trinamool Congress.

 Sports

 Furtado is a former national level field hockey player and captained the Goa hockey team at the nationals.
 She played an integral role in resuscitating the state women's hockey association and currently serves as the senior vice president at the Goans Hockey Association.
 She is also a former chairman of the Sarva Shiksha Abhiyan.
 Furtado was also awarded the International Youth award at Tokyo in the year 1980.

 Teaching

 Furtado currently is a senior teacher at Maria Bambina Convent High School, Cuncolim.

-Felicitation
+Accolades

 On 9 January 2014 at the golden jubilee of the Goa State Assembly, Furtado was felicitated along with eight other Goan women legislators.